 Intended Purpose

 Most angle finders are designed for specific types of DIY projects.
-For example, some models are best for setting miter angles, while other angle finders are built to read pipe or conduit angles for plumbing or electrical projects.
-Some tools have a flexible design that can read oddly shaped angles on brick, wood, tile, and other surfaces.
+Some models are best for setting miter angles, while others are built to read pipe or conduit angles for plumbing or electrical projects.
+Some tools have flexible designs that can read oddly shaped angles on brick, wood, tile, and other surfaces.

 Additional Features